 What Fellowships and Other Programs Has Public Knowledge Hosted?

-In the fall semesters beginning in 2014, Public Knowledge hosts Georgetown Law Center externs as part of a practicum course where they attend lectures on communications policy making at the Law Center and gain practical experience at Public Knowledge.
+In the fall semesters, Public Knowledge hosts Georgetown Law Center externs as part of a practicum course where they attend lectures on communications policy making at the Law Center and gain practical experience at Public Knowledge.
 During the summers, PK hosts four legal interns from GW Law.
 Public Knowledge has also hosted fellows, externs, and interns from McGill University, University of Pennsylvania, Harvard University, Howard University Law School, Georgetown University Law Center, and others.

 In 2014, Public Knowledge launched its fellowship training program with two Internet Rights Fellows funded by Media Democracy Fund/New Venture Fund: Kate Forscey focused on internet rights and the net neutrality debate, and Edyael Casaperalta brought a rural perspective to broadband and technology transition issues.
-Kate has now joined PK’s staff as associate government affairs counsel.
-Edyael is a second-year law student at University of Colorado, focusing on communications law.
+Kate has now joined PK’s staff as government affairs counsel.
+Edyael is a third-year law student at University of Colorado, focusing on communications law.
 During her summer breaks, she has returned to Washington to serve internships at the Federal Communications Commission and at an international communications consultancy.

 In 2015, we hosted a Ford-Mozilla open web fellow, Tennyson Holloway, who brought computer programming know-how to the policy debate to improve understanding of the architecture of the internet and how that can inform policy.
 Boston University School of Law graduate Kerry Maeve Sheehan won a public interest fellowship with a joint application from Public Knowledge.
 She served a one-year fellowship in 2015, funded through BU and Cahill, Gordon, and Reindel LLP.

 Check out our latest video of the Fellows discussing their expereinces at Public Knowledge: